One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 When there is a boundary on the left defined by the same Hamiltonian restricting $i\ge0$, there are two boundary excitations $\one,f$, and we have

-Comparing with (\ref{eq:svec-svec}), we see that the observables on this boundary form the enriched category ${}^\svec\svec$.
-The 1d bulk phase and its boundary can be obtained from the 2d spatial configuration depicted on the left side of Figure\,\ref{fig:svec-phi} via a topological Wick rotation.
+Comparing them with (\ref{eq:svec-svec}), we see that the observables on this boundary form the enriched category ${}^\svec\svec$.
+The 1d bulk phase and its boundary can be obtained from the 2d spatial configuration depicted in the left half of Figure\,\ref{fig:svec-phi} via a topological Wick rotation.

 \begin{rem} By \cite[Corollary\, 4.39]{KYZZ21}, the boundary-bulk relation holds, i.e.

 \end{rem}